ipspace/blog/content/posts/2016/03/dont-run-ospf-with-your-customers.md

 Well, there's a reason OSPF is called *Interior Routing Protocol*.
 <!--more-->
-{{<note>}}Honestly, mainframe administrators have no other options: IBM in their infinite wisdom implemented only RIP and OSPF, and OSPF seems to be the lesser evil.{{</note>}}
+{{<note>}}Honestly, mainframe administrators have no other options: IBM, in their infinite wisdom, implemented only RIP and OSPF, and OSPF seems to be the lesser evil.{{</note>}}

 However, even some networking engineers didn't get the memo.
-Long time ago I encountered a service provider who ran OSPF with their customers, and all customers happily shared area 0 with the provider... until a customer accidentally managed to create an intra-area default route (don't ask me how), which was preferred over provider's external default route.
-And so an early attempt at plug-and-pray networking (because it's oh-so-much-easier to run OSPF with your customers than to configure static routes) failed miserably.
+A long time ago, I encountered a service provider who [ran OSPF with their customers](/2009/08/do-not-ever-run-ospf-or-is-is-with-your.html), and all customers happily shared area 0 with the provider... until a customer accidentally managed to create an intra-area default route (don't ask me how), which was preferred over provider's external default route.
+And so, an early attempt at plug-and-pray networking (because it's oh-so-much-easier to run OSPF with your customers than to configure static routes) failed miserably.

 ### 30K Foot View